DB2-Limited/awesome-cheats/backend/nginx.md

 ```

 ### Location Blocks
-Location blocks define the server behavior on reqeusts to the specific URIs (or routes) relative to the root directory.
+Location blocks define the server behavior on reqeusts to the specific URIs relative to the root directory.
 ```css
 location = <URI> {
     /...handle response